 I believe that travel writing is the most wide open non-fiction template on Earth - and affords its readers and writers the chance to dance through an amazing breadth of subjects.
 I don't choose my subjects; I just travel, and the subject matter finds me.

-I don't use a blogging platform.
-I create Notes from the Road by hand.
-For this reason, Notes from the Road doesn't always look like a blog, and that's frustrating to people who like blogs to look like blogs.
-But, we don't really care about that.
+I code Notes from the Road by hand.
+For this reason, Notes from the Road doesn't always look like a blog.

 Large format photography continues to yield superior results and control than their digital counterparts.
 My lenses consist of a 75mm Schneider and a Nikkor 120mm.
 I meter with a handheld spot meter and always photograph with low-speed, low-grain film.
 My system is housed in a water resistant dry sack in a day pack.